frsong/pycog/README.md

 If you find our code helpful to your work, consider giving us a shout-out in your publications:

-* Song, H. F., Yang, G. Robert, and Wang, X.-J. "Exploratory Training of Excitatory-Inhibitory Recurrent Neural Networks: A Simple and Flexible Framework for Cognitive Tasks."
+* Song, H. F., Yang, G. Robert, and Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework."
 2015.